Codecademy/docs/content/language-agnostic/encyclopedia/what-is-a-comment.md

 ### Code Description

 Comments can be used to summarize code or to explain the programmer's intent.
-According to this school of thought, restating the code in plain English is superfluous; the need to re-explain code may be a sign that it is too complex and should be rewritten, or that the naming is bad.

-> "Good comments don't repeat the code or explain it.
-They clarify its intent.
-Comments should explain, at a higher level of abstraction than the code, what you're trying to do."
-(Steve McConnell)
+They can provide additional information to aid in understanding the code.

 ### Debugging

-A common developer practice is to comment out a code snippet, meaning to add comment syntax causing that block of code to become a comment, so that it will not be executed in the program.
-This may be done to exclude certain pieces of code from the program, or (more commonly) it can be used to find the source of an error.
+When an error is encountered in the program, a common debugging practice is to comment out some code, meaning to add comment syntax causing that block of code to become a comment, so that it will not be executed in the program.
+This may be done to exclude certain pieces of code from the program.

-By systematically commenting out and running only parts of the program, the source of an error can be determined.
+By strategically commenting out and running only parts of the program, the source of the error can be determined through process of elimination.

 ### Metadata